MS Territorial Development Str@tegy

 In order for our students to benefit from optimal learning conditions, places in our programmes are limited.
 The number of remaining places is reviewed after each admission session.
 Whenever a cohort is full, admissions for the programme are closed :

-At the same time as completing the EM Normandie Application file, international candidates must also complete the Campus France Application File in order to facilitate the visa process.
+In parallel with their EM Normandie application file, international candidates must also complete the Campus France application file in order to facilitate the visa obtention.

 Once the fee down payment has been received, the School will help International students with their visa procedures and search for accommodation.